Skip to main content

 Departure

-• SNCB domestic trains, trams, local buses.
+• RER SNCB domestic trains, trams, local buses.
 Not to be confused with Brussels-Central or Brussels-Nord.

 Arrival